pico-cs/firmware/README.md

 pico-cs is intended for skilled users with expert levels of model railway electronics and protocol knowledge.

-## Why Raspberry Pi Pico
+## Why Raspberry Pi Pico / Pico W

 - Its support of programmable IO (PIO) enables implementing the core DCC protocol within a few lines of assembler code
 - Due to its dual cores the DCC signal generation and the command interface are implemented using different cores being run in parallel
 - Its small form factor and cost effectiveness allows and supports multiple command stations to be used as part of the model railroad layout
 - Its great ducumentation
+- The Pico W WiFi capabilities to operate the command station remotely via a TCP/IP connection
 - And last but not least the fun using it

 ## Hardware

 - Raspberry Pi Pico / Pico W
-- A PC, Laptop, Raspberry Pi or any suitable device with an USB interface to flash the firmware and operate the command station via serial over USB
+- A PC, Laptop, Raspberry Pi or any suitable device with an USB interface to flash the firmware and operate the command station via serial over USB and / or WiFi
 - A model railway booster
 - A model railroad locomotive roller test stand
 - A DCC decoder equiped test locomotive